wilmeragsgh/notes/ai/ml/README.md

 ## Some ideas

 - **Exploratory data analysis should be perfomed on the training dataset** only.
+- It is usually **not a good idea** to drop features without knowing what information they contain.
+- **Infer the data schema from only the training dataset**.
+- it is also important that the **features of the evaluation data belong roughly to the same range as the training data**.
+- Drift and skew is expressed in terms of [L-infinity distance](https://en.wikipedia.org/wiki/Chebyshev_distance) which evaluates the difference between vectors as the greatest of the differences along any coordinate dimension.
+You can set the threshold distance so that you receive warnings when the drift is higher than is acceptable.
+Setting the correct distance is typically an iterative process requiring domain knowledge and experimentation.

 ### Style transfer on text